AdobeDocs/pass.en/help/authentication/dynamic-client-registration-management.md

 The software statement should be deployed with the application on the user's device.

-Prior to this update, we had two mechanisms for allowing applications to perform calls to Adobe Primetime authentication:
+Prior to this update, we had two mechanisms for allowing applications to perform calls to Adobe Pass authentication:

 * browser-based clients are registered via allowed [domain listing](/help/authentication/programmer-overview.md#reg-and-init)
 * native application clients, such as iOS and Android applications are  registered through **signed requestor** mechanism